Current Conditions - Eastern Sierra area

 Kern Plateau roads, OHV trails, etc. non-fire areas open, but SNOW coming to higher elevations happens.

 open - Blackrock Road to the trailhead for Golden Trout Wilderness trails, Monache JEEP road, Troy and Fish Creek campgrounds, OHV trails all OK- but - it’s freezing at night now!!
-SNOW on Bald Mountain and Sherman Pass – don’t try it!!
+SNOW on Bald Mountain and Sherman Pass – ICE, AND BLACK ICE AT NIGHT!!
+It’s cold up there – go prepared!!
+However, wood cutting still open for a while, FREE, but you need a permit.
+Talk to Kernville USFS.

 Blackrock Station is CLOSED till May.